linkonoid/golcl/README.md

 # golcl
 New crossplatform GUI for Golang.
 Adaptation VCL github.com/ying32/govcl for crossplatform Freepascal LCL.
 Work with like Delphi/Lazarus visual components, methods and events on Go in Delphi style.
 The first adaptation of govcl (github.com/ying32/govcl) to Lazarus LCL.

-I compile DLL library for the Win64 system in 64Bit Lazarus.
+I modify/adaptation Delphi10-like code for Lazarus/Freepascal and compile DLL library for the Win64 system in 64Bit Lazarus.

 Demonstration:
 - Screenshot